tommyxu/babel-plugin-set-react-class-displayname/README.md

 # babel-plugin-set-react-class-displayname

-Babel plugin that injects class' name as `displayName` property.
+Babel plugin that injects class-name as `displayName` property.

 NOTE: